Salmaaattia/Social-Platform/README.md

 ## Implementation
 this project consists of two apps:
-1. main_app: this app is responsible for handling the home page and the post.
+1. main_app: this app is responsible for handling the home page and the posts.
 2. users: handles the users, register, login, logout. etc.

 ### Models: